SUSE Linux Enterprise: History

 SLE skipped over versions 13 and 14, realigning the versions of openSUSE Leap and SLE at version 15.
-SLE 15 was released June 25, 2018 with the same codebase as openSUSE Leap 15.0.
+SLE 15 was released on 25 June 2018 with the same codebase as openSUSE Leap 15.0.
 SLED 15 included major upgrades to GNOME 3.26, LibreOffice 6.0, GCC 7 and LTS kernel version 4.12.
 Version 15 also made the Wayland implementation of GNOME the default.
 SLES and SLED can now also be installed from the same media.
 SLED 15 offers the same GNOME Desktop options as SLED 12.

-SLE 15 SP 1 shares a common codebase with openSUSE Leap 15.1.
+SLE 15 SP1 shares a common codebase with openSUSE Leap 15.1.
 SLE 15 SP 1 includes improvements to the ability to migrate from openSUSE Leap to SLE, increased 64-bit Arm System on a Chip (SoC) supported processor options, transactional updates, and various other features.

-SLE 15 SP 3 features a unified repository with same source code and binary packages with openSUSE Leap 15.3.
+SLE 15 SP3 features a unified repository with same source code and binary packages with openSUSE Leap 15.3.